mdemarne/Obey/README.md

 ~~~
 +{List*, Set} - {Array}
 ~~~
-selects all the rules that have a tag/name begining by List or equal to Set, while excluding all the ones that have a tag/name equal to Array
+selects all the rules that have a tag/name begining by List or equal to Set, while excluding all the ones that have a tag/name equal to Array.
+By default, all Scala rules are selected as warnings

 ### As a SBT autoplugin